slepc4py.SLEPc.EPS#

 setDeflationSpace(space)

-Add vectors to the basis of the deflation space.
+Set vectors to form a basis of the deflation space.

 setDimensions([nev, ncv, mpd])